SMACAcademy/ArgoCD-Complete-Master-Course/2-Managing_Applications/7-ArgoCD_Application_Prune_Demo.md

 ```

 ### 3. Modify the Manifests
 Make changes to your manifests in the Git repository.
-For example, remove a resource that was previously deployed.
+For example, remove a resource(configmap or service) that was previously deployed.

 ### 4. Sync the Application
 Argo CD will automatically sync these changes based on the sync policy.
 If `selfHeal` is enabled, it will sync automatically, or you can manually trigger a sync.